CosmWasm/docs-deprecated/docs/05-actor-model/01-idea.md

 but only when the whole action succeeds.
 It is very important, as it guarantees that if something goes wrong in the contract, it is always left in some proper state.
 Let's consider our `MmoCurrency` case.
-Imagine, that in `Transfer` action we first increase the receiver currency amount (by updating the state), and only then do we decrease the sender amount.
+Imagine, that in the `Transfer` action we first increase the receiver currency amount (by updating the state), and only then do we decrease the sender amount.
 However, before decreasing it, we need to check if a sender possesses enough funds to perform the transaction.
 In case we realize,